wildjames/rover/README.md

 # Software

 The control software I'm building right now has the following stack:
-- Apache2 server
+- Nginx server
   - handles authentication and URL routing
 - Flask app
   - Frontend code, web interface
   - parses JSON input from the operator and passes commands to be executed to the hardware controller
-- Hardware controller script(s?)
+- Hardware controller script
   - Interfaces with the GPIO pins (requires root to do this)
   - runs its own HTTP server, with its own API.
 This, however, runs as root so is not publicly accessible.
 - Camera WebRTC host, `uv4l`
-  - Again, running it's own server.
+  - Again, running its own server.
 This one has to be publicly accessible, though.

 # Hardware